micro-platform/poc-hystrix/README.md

 ### Stress the webservice and look hystrix play it circuit breaker role

-The goal is to send many request at the same time on a short period in order to let hystrix open the circuit.
+The goal is to send many requests at the same time in a short period in order to let hystrix open the circuit.

 You can use a tool like [wrk](https://github.com/wg/wrk) to stress the application.